fps/ladspamm.swig/README.md

 # License

-GPL 2.0 or later.
+LGPL 2.0 or later.
 See the LICENSE file for more information.

 # Building